List of Amazon locations: Retail

-Pick-up points
+Pickup points

-In addition to Amazon Lockers, Amazon has around 30 staffed pick-up points in the United States and over 800 independent ones in India.
+In addition to Amazon Lockers, Amazon has around 30 staffed pickup points in the United States and over 800 independent ones in India.
 The US locations have large sets of Amazon Lockers and an area for customers to make returns.
 The India locations are in existing retailers and have customers wait for a store employee to retrieve their package.
-The company also operates 33 Treasure Trucks in the United States and United Kingdom, which serve as pick-up points for one deal per day that customers can order using the Amazon app.

 Fulfillment and warehousing

 Amazon fulfillment centers are large facilities with hundreds of employees, sometimes thousands.
 Employees are responsible for five basic tasks: unpacking and inspecting incoming goods; placing goods in storage and recording their location; picking goods from their computer recorded locations to make up an individual shipment; sorting and packing orders; and shipping.
 A computer that records the location of goods and maps out routes for pickers plays a key role: employees carry hand-held computers which communicate with the central computer and monitor their rate of progress.
 A picker may walk 10 or more miles a day.

 In newer fulfillment centers, items are stored on pods and brought to pickers by robots (Amazon Robotics).
-In the United Kingdom, initial staffing was provided by Randstad Holding and other temporary employment agencies.
+In the United Kingdom, initial staffing was provided by Randstad NV and other temporary employment agencies.
 In the United States, many workers are hired as Amazon employees and granted shares of stock or sign-on bonuses, while others are offered temporary seasonal positions.
 "When we have permanent positions available, we look to the top-performing temporary associates to fill them," said an Amazon spokesperson.
 Amazon acquired Kiva Systems, a warehouse automation company, in 2012.

 Amazon fulfillment centers can also provide warehousing and order-fulfillment for third-party sellers, for an extra fee.
 Third-party sellers can use Fulfillment by Amazon (FBA) to ship for other platforms as well, such as eBay or their own websites.

 On March 20, 2020, Amazon agreed to remove metal detectors from its warehouses after a warehouse worker tested positive for COVID-19.
-In addition to removing metal detectors, Amazon also agreed to enact a "6 feet rule", which will enforce a six-feet distance between warehouse employees.
+In addition to removing metal detectors, Amazon enacted a "6 feet rule", which enforced a six-feet distance between warehouse employees.
+The Federal Public Health Emergency (PHE) for COVID-19 (which included social distancing) declared under Section 319 of the Public Health Service (PHS) Act, expired at the end of the day on May 11, 2023.

 North America

 United States

 Fulfillment centers are located in the following cities and are often named after an International Air Transport Association airport code (Fulfillment Center Codes).
-Sortation centers are regional warehouses where Amazon packages are sorted to a last mile carrier, typically either Amazon Logistics or the United States Postal Service.
+Sortation centers are regional warehouses where Amazon packages are sorted to a last-mile carrier, typically either Amazon Logistics or the United States Postal Service.

 This list includes Amazon fulfillment centers and sortation centers but excludes other types of Amazon warehouses such as Amazon Logistics delivery stations, Prime Now warehouses, or Amazon Fresh warehouses.